Length: Between 4.9 and 23 feet (varies by species)

 The estimated lifespan of the larger species of crocodiles is between 60 and 70 years.

 Crocodiles are carnivores and considered apex predators.
 They hunt by ambushing their prey.

 Crocodiles have around 80 teeth and these teeth get replaced around 50 times during their life.

-Crocodiles species vary in size, with lengths between 4.9 feet and 23 feet.
+Crocodile species vary in size, with lengths between 4.9 and 23 feet.